-Linked to the Least Performing of the Nasdag-100® Index, the Russell 2000® Index and the S&P 500® Index
+Linked to the Least Performing of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index

-- · Maturity of approximately 3 years. - Payment on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - 150% upside exposure to increases in the value of the Least Performing Underlying, subject to the Max Return of 60.00%. - 1-to-1 downside exposure to decreases in the value of the Least Performing Underlying if the Underlying declines by greater than 30%, with up to 100% of the principal at risk. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - · No periodic interest payments. - The Capped Enhanced Return Notes linked to the Least Performing of the Nasdaq-100 ® Index, the Russell 2000® Index and the S&P 500 ® Index, due April 30, 2026 (the "Notes") are expected to price on April 25, 2023 and expected to issue on April 28, 2023. - · The Notes will not be listed on any securities exchange. - CUSIP No. 09709VQJ8.
+- · Maturity of approximately 3 years. - Payment on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - 150% upside exposure to increases in the value of the Least Performing Underlying, subject to the Max Return of 60.00%. - 1-to-1 downside exposure to decreases in the value of the Least Performing Underlying if the Underlying declines by greater than 30%, with up to 100% of the principal at risk. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - · No periodic interest payments. - The Capped Enhanced Return Notes linked to the Least Performing of the Nasdaq-100 @ Index, the Russell 2000@ Index and the S&P 500@ Index, due April 30, 2026 (the "Notes") priced on April 25, 2023 and will issue on April 28, 2023. - The Notes will not be listed on any securities exchange. - CUSIP No. 09709VQJ8.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$900.00 and \$950.00 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$940.80 per \$1,000 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.